 Right now on some Pace routes, passengers can board or alight the bus at any intersection along the route where the driver deems it is safe to do so.
 Passengers are encouraged to wait for the bus at bus stop signs, but it is not mandatory that they do so.
-However, Pace is undertaking a project to change that policy, so we are now working to convert all bus routes to posted-stops-only operation.
+However, Pace had been undertaking a project to change that policy, in which we were working to convert all bus routes to posted-stops-only operation.
 That project has been on hold due to the COVID-19 pandemic but will resume once resources allow.

 Most Pace routes have been converted to a posted-stops-only operation, which means that passengers can board or alight the bus only at posted Pace bus stop signs or Pulse stations.
 Pace believes this operation to be easier for drivers and passengers to understand, more reliable and enables shorter travel times for customers.
-Pace staff is currently working to convert most routes in its network to this type of operation.
+Most routes in the Pace network will eventually be converted to this type of operation.
 The list of routes already converted is below.

 Bus Stop Appeal Forms

 If stakeholders in the Pace region have a concern about a bus stop (or lack of a bus stop) in any particular location, they can fill out a Bus Stop Appeal Form.
 These requests are processed by Pace staff, including a site visit, and requesters will receive a response within 3 weeks.

 If you are requesting to have a bus route's geographic routing changed, please email Pace Customer Relations Department rather than making that request in a Bus Stop Appeal.